nichgray/edition_base/docs/README.md

 which you are expected to set up once and rarely edit after that.
 If you find yourself editing this file very often, consider using Jekyll's data files feature for the data you need to update frequently.

-For technical reasons, this file is *NOT* reloaded automatically when you use 'bundle exec jekyll serve'.
-If you change this file, please restart the server process.

 If you need help with YAML syntax, here are some quick references for you: https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/#yaml